huangwb8/GSClassifier.principle/docs/Flowchart.md

 # s1s2       1       1       1       0       0       0
 ```

-We have known that the subtype of **Sample 1-3** differs from that of **Sample 4-6**, which revealed the robustness of set difference for subtype indentification.
+We have known that the subtype of **Sample 1-3** differs from that of **Sample 4-6**, which revealed the robustness of set differences for subtype identification.

-Based on the structure of TSP in Figure \@ref(fig:tsp), TSP matrix of the simulated dataset should be :
+Based on the structure of TSP in Figure \@ref(fig:tsp), the TSP matrix of the simulated dataset should be :

 ```r